NebulousLabs/Sia/Consensus.md

 Sia uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
 We acknoledge our inexperience, and acknoledge that if we have picked the optimal algorithms for each, it will have been by accident.
+In particular, there is low confidence that ed25519 is the correct choice for a signature algorithm.

 For hashing, our primary goal is to use an algorithm that cannot be merge mined with Bitcoin, even partially.
 A secondary goal is hashing speed.